rticommunity/rticonnextdds-examples/examples/connext_dds/instance_statistics/README.md

      disposed_instance_count 7
 ```

-On the publisher application we expect:
+In the publisher application, we retrieve the DataWriter Cache Status and log
+the relevant values.
+The expected output is:

 ```plaintext
 Instance statistics: